floss1138/dbDotCad/README.md

 Command: `(setq handle-circle (cdr (assoc 5 (entget ename-circle))))`

 When exported from AutoKAD, the block above would have
-key HANDLE, value '12BFE   i
+key HANDLE, value `'12BFE`
+The Entity handle is a text string of up to 16 hexadecimal digits.
+For [more information of group codes] (http://www.autodesk.com/techpubs/autocad/acad2000/dxf/group_condes_in_numerical_order_dxf_01.txt) just Google for `dxf group codes`.

 It is possible to select or zoom to an entity (block) by using the HANDEL identifier.
 Issue the command SLELECT or ZOOM (_SELECT or _ZOOM if not using an English version of AutoKad).
 If zooming, first select O for object, then enter `(HANDENT "1234")` where 1234 is the HANDEL identification, without the apostrophe added by the ATTOUT command.